-- High boiling point (5425°C)
+- High melting point (2997 °C)

-- High melting point (2997°C)
+- High boiling point (5425 °C)

-- Low co-efficient of thermal expansion
+- Low coefficient of thermal expansion

-- Tantalum wave-filters in wireless communications networks
+- Tantalum wave-filters are used in wireless communications networks

 - Tantalum wafers are used in high-performance integrated circuits, to avoid molecular “bleeding” in the silicon-copper joint.

 Geologically, tantalum usually occurs with tin.
 Until quite recently, tantalum was considered as an impure metal that attracted penalties to the tin price.
 Historically, tin was produced through dredge operations, particularly in South-East Asia, that led to a large, often high-grade tantalum bearing tin slag.
 Traditionally, the biggest sources of tantalum had been the reprocessed tin slags.
 But, over time, these slags depleted and turned out to be less significant source of tantalum.